interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 7. creates an outgoing payment on Grace Franklin's account
 8. fetches the outgoing payment on Grace Franklin's account

-Note that one has to go through the interaction flow after requesting a grant for a outgoing payment.
+Note that one has to go through the interaction flow after requesting a grant for an outgoing payment.
 More information about the interaction flow can be found [here](/concepts/open-payments/grant-interaction).

 Example walkthrough: